Deborah S. Esquenazi is a two-time Emmy nominated, Peabody-winning film director, screenwriter, and investigative journalist.

 She is the former Senior Producer of STORIES FROM DEEP IN THE HEART, a teen radio program that partners Texas Folklife with KUT-NPR (Austin).
 During her tenure she produced over 80+ stories, many of which made the “Best of” list of PRX.

-She has also been a Sundance Screenwriting Fellow, a 2022 Women @ Sundance fellow, a Sundance Documentary Film Fellow, a Sundance Creative Producing Fellow, and a Firelight Film Fellow.
+She has also been a Sundance Screenwriting Intensive Fellow (2019), a 2022 Women @ Sundance fellow, a Sundance Documentary Film Fellow, a Sundance Creative Producing Fellow, and a Firelight Film Fellow.

 She lives in Austin, Tx, with her wife and two sons.